-The evidence against a pure momentum strategy from stocks traded at the SZSE is stronger, as can been seen from Table III.
-First, of the 42 cases investigated, 30 have negative excess returns for the momentum portfolio.
-Six of these excess returns are significantly negative at the 5% level (J=1 week, K=1 week; J=3 months, K=1 day; J=9 months, K=1 week; J=9 months, K=1 day; J=9 months, K=1 week; and J=12 months, K=1 day), and two of them significant at the 10% level (J=3 months, K=1 months; and J=6 months, K=1 day).
+The evidence against a pure momentum strategy from stocks traded on the SZSE is stronger, as can been seen from Table 3.
+First of all, of the 42 cases investigated, 30 have negative excess returns for the momentum portfolio.
+Six of these excess returns are significantly negative at the 5% level (J=1 week, K=1 week; J=3 months, K=1 day; J=3 months, K=1 week; J=9 months, K=1 day; J=9 months, K=1 week; and J=12 months, K=1 day), and two of them are significantly negative at the 10% level (J=3 months, K=1 months; and J=6 months, K=1 day).
 For the 12 cases that produce positive excess returns, none of them are significant at the 10% level.
 Furthermore, we find the excess returns to be negative for the two cases (J, K = 6 months and J, K = 9 months) where previous researchers find momentum to be the strongest in other markets.
 Similar to the Shanghai market, the winning decile portfolio yields a higher return than the value-weighted market portfolio in a number of cases when the ranking periods are relatively short.

 In summary, while the extensive literature reports that momentum is pervasive and widespread across equity markets and time periods, the results reported in this section do not by themselves make a strong case for the profitability of pure momentum investment strategies in the Chinese equity markets.
-These results are consistent with Griffin, Ji and Martin (2003) who use a smaller sample of Chinese stocks (253 stocks from July 1994 to December 2000) and report that the excess return for the momentum strategy of (J, K = 6 months) is close to zero.
+These results are consistent with Griffin, Ji and Martin ((2003)) who use a smaller sample of Chinese stocks (253 stocks from July 1994 to December 2000) and report that the excess return for the momentum strategy of J, K = 6 months is close to zero.

-IV.
-The Profitability of the Combined Strategies
+5. Profitability of Combined Strategies

-If equity prices also display long-term mean reversion, then the mean reversal effect can interfere with short-term momentum.
+If equity prices display long-term mean reversion, then the reversal effect can also interfere with shortterm momentum.
 In this case, estimation of momentum without controlling for mean reversion will be distorted, rendering the pure momentum strategy unprofitable, even if momentum does indeed exist.
 We suspect this may be the case for Chinese stocks.
-While it is possible to examine the long-term mean reversion effect within the nonparametric framework of DeBondt and Thaler (1985, 1987), who use a 3-5 years ranking period and 3-5 years holding period to investigate the profitability of a contrarian strategy for U.S. equities, Balvers, Wu and Grilliland (2000) demonstrate that a parsimonious parametric model can be used to better characterize long-term mean reversion and that a trading strategy based on forecast obtained from a rolling regression yields better portfolio returns than the nonparametric approach.
+While it is possible to examine the long-term mean reversion effect within the nonparametric framework of DeBondt and Thaler (1985, 1987), who use the three-five years ranking period and the three-five years holding period to investigate the profitability of a contrarian strategy for U.S. equities, Balvers, Wu and Grilliland (2000) demonstrate that a parsimonious parametric model can be used to better characterize long-term mean reversion and that a trading strategy based on forecasts obtained from a rolling regression yields better portfolio returns than the nonparametric approach.
 It is this parametric rolling-regression approach that we adapt here to examine the profitability of contrarian and combined strategies.

 Starting at 1/3 of the sample, we use rolling regression parameter estimates of equation (2) to forecast the expected return for the upcoming period for each stock.
+This choice of starting point is a compromise so that we have a good number of observations to estimate the model parameters at the early part of forecasting while having a long enough period for out-of-sample forecasting.
 We then rank all stocks in ascending order according to their expected returns for the upcoming period.
-We buy 10% of the stocks with the highest expected returns and short sell 10% of the stocks with the lowest expected returns, based on equation (2) and using parameters estimated from prior data only.
+Following Jegadeesh and Titman (1993) and others, we buy 10% of the stocks with the highest expected returns and short sell 10% of the stocks with the lowest expected returns, based on equation (2) and using parameters estimated from prior data only.
+We will also form other portfolios to check for robustness in the next section.